The Deutschland-Ticket - Cheap Travel Throughout Germany

 A Deutschland-Ticket for students

-In Germany, students can buy a discounted D-Ticket.
-The D-Ticket is valid for one semester.
+In Germany, students can purchase a discounted Deutschland-Semesterticket.
+This D-Ticket is valid for one semester.

-Conditions and prices vary by federal state and university.
+Conditions and prices may vary depending on the federal state and university.

 FAQ - D-Ticket